Bootstrap Seasonal Unit Root Test under Periodic Variation: Seasonal iid bootstrap augmented HEGY Test

+\begin{Remark} Because of the dependence of $t_{1}^{A}$ and $t_{2}^{A}$, the asymptotic distribution of $F_{1,2}^{A}$ under periodic variation is different from its non-periodic counterpart.
+More generally, the asymptotic distributions of any aforementioned $F$-statistics under periodic variation is different from their non-periodic counterparts.
+Hence, the augmented HEGY test cannot be directly applied to test any coexistence of roots at $1$, $-1$, $i$, or $-i$ under potential periodic variation.
+(From another point of view, the asymptotic distribution of any $F$-statistics does not solely depend on the distribution of $\{\tV_{\tau}\}$, the misspecified constant parameter representation of $\{V_{4t+s}\}$; hence the $F$-tests are truly affected by the periodic variation.) \end{Remark}

-\begin{Remark} When $\{V_{4t+s}\}$ is only seasonally heteroscedastic (Burridge and Taylor, 2001a), $\bTheta(1)$ does not occur in the asymptotic distributions of the F-statistics.
-On the other hand, when $\{V_{4t+s}\}$ has generic seasonal heterogeneity, $\bTheta(1)$ impacts firstly the correlation between Brownian motions $W_{3}$ and $W_{4}$, and secondly the weights $\lambda_{3}$ and $\lambda_{4}$. \end{Remark}
+\begin{Remark} When $\{V_{4t+s}\}$ is only seasonally heteroscedastic, as in \cite{burridge2001}, $\bTheta(1)$ does not occur in the asymptotic distributions of the $F$-statistics.
+On the other hand, when $\{V_{4t+s}\}$ has generic periodic variation, $\bTheta(1)$ impacts first the correlation between Brownian motions $W_{3}$ and $W_{4}$, and second the weights $\lambda_{3}$ and $\lambda_{4}$. \end{Remark}